-Policy Area Mount Pleasant Centre - Area E MCEE Uses Retail/service, office, hotel, residential Option/Tenure Secured market and below-market rental housing Strata ownership housing Hotel development Max Height 22 storeys Max Density 7.0 FSR Min Frontage 45.7 m (150 ft.)
+Policy Area Mount Pleasant Centre - Area E MCEE Uses Retail/service, office, hotel, residential Option/Tenure Secured market and below-market rental Strata ownership housing Ho housing otel development Max Height 22 storeys Max Density 7.0 FSR Min Frontage 45.7 m (150 ft.)
 Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 A minimum of one level of non-residential uses (job space) above the ground floor is required.
 A minimum of one level of non-residential uses (job space) above the ground floor is required.
-Development should contribute towards community amenities. • See Land Use (Chapter 7) for cases whe re lesser site frontage may be considered at the discretion of the Director of Planning.
+See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.